-Slavery is illegal almost everywhere – but today an estimated 40.3 million children, women and men are trapped as slaves around the world.
+Modern slavery is illegal almost everywhere – but today an estimated 50 million children, women and men are enslaved around the world.

-IJM Canada hopes you can join us on October 5 to learn more about our work in South Asia where we combat forced labour slavery.
+IJM Canada hopes you can join us on October 26 to learn more about our work combatting forced labour slavery and celebrate what has been accomplished over the last 25 years.

 Forced labour slavery uses deception, threats or violence to coerce someone to work for little to no pay.
-Although slavery has been outlawed in nearly every country, millions of men, women and children are working as slaves in brick kilns, rice mills, garment factories, fishing operations and many other industries.
+Although modern slavery has been outlawed in nearly every country, millions of men, women and children continue to be enslaved in brick kilns, rice mills, garment factories, fishing operations and many other industries.

 IJM works to locate victims and remove them from the place where they’re in danger.